Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Motivation and summary

 The goal of the present paper and its follow-up \cite{Beauvillain2} is to establish this framework.
 Broadly speaking, the plan is to consider Hilbert spaces of the form $L^2(G)$, where $G$ is a Lie group, and build the standard tools of quantum mechanics in that context.
-This crucially includes Wigner functions \cite{StPierre,Zachos,Figueroa:1990zu,Brif:1997km,Brif:1998pw,Alonso:2002ohm,Mukunda:2003wna,Mukunda:2005us,Klimov2008,Zhdanov:2015ilc,Seyfarth:2020oeo}, path integrals \cite{Jevicki:1978yv,Krausz:1997gw,Nussle:2025umz}, and the reduction to coadjoint orbits relevant for generalized coherent states \cite{Perelomov:1986uhd,Ali,Robert}.
+This crucially includes Wigner functions \cite{Zachos,StPierre,Mukunda:2003wna,Mukunda:2005us}, path integrals \cite{Jevicki:1978yv,Krausz:1997gw}, and the reduction to coadjoint orbits relevant for generalized coherent states \cite{Perelomov:1986uhd,Figueroa:1990zu}.
 However, a preliminary requirement for all those considerations is to understand the passage from `position space' to `momentum space' through a Fourier transform.
 This is the specific issue addressed here.
+Remarkably, the same question was raised two decades ago in the context of (loop) quantum gravity \cite{Freidel:2005bb,Joung:2008mr,Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}, whose configuration space consists of a thermodynamically large product of rotation groups.
+Our approach is ultimately similar to the one developed there, but differs in key details, mostly having to do with the proper treatment of quotients that stem from compact directions in $G$.